Travel by land

 Phuntsholing, Gelephu, and Samdrup Jongkhar are the entire land border areas accessible to visitors.

+How To Reach Bhutan?
 The city of Phuntsholing in the southwest is situated approximately 170 km east of the Indian national airport at Bagdogra.
 After crossing Phuntsholing, you take off your trip to Thimphu, the capital city with a travel time of about six hours for the 170 km distance.

 Gelephu in south-central Bhutan is another access point to Bhutan.
 It is roughly 250 km from Thimphu and the route will reach you through the sub-tropical zones of Bhutan before beginning the alpine region and then ultimately into Thimphu.
 One will have to go over across three districts and the drive time will be about ten hours.

 The district of Samdrup Jongkhar in southeast Bhutan borders the Indian neighborhood of Daranga, Assam, and is roughly 150 km away from Guwahati, the capital center of Assam.
 The drive from Guwahati is about three hours.
-Tourists entering Bhutan through Samdrup Jongkhar will take you to Trashigang, and from well over the lateral road to Mongar, Bumthang, Trongsa, Wangdue Phodrang, and thus ultimately into the capital, Thimphu.
+Tourists entering Bhutan through Samdrup Jongkhar will take to Trashigang, and from well over the lateral road to Mongar, Bumthang, Trongsa, Wangdue Phodrang, and thus ultimately into the capital, Thimphu.
 The distance is about 700 km and will take you a minimum of three days to reach Thimphu.

 Travel by air